There are a lot of questions and myths out there around the difference between salsa on 1 and on 2, so we’ve collect the facts here for you.

 Before we dive in, here’s some quick background…

-On2 salsa timing is commonly known as NY style.
+On2 salsa timing is commonly known as New York style.
 While the old school Paladium-era dancers danced On2 to beats 2-3-4, 6-7-8, the most common way of dancing On2 these days is called “Modern Mambo,” danced to beats 1-2-3, 5-6-7 (the same beats as On1).
-Modern Mambo was developed by Eddie Torres and is known for its more sauve feel and complex turn patterns.
+Modern Mambo was popularized by Eddie Torres and is known for its more sauve feel and complex turn patterns.

 Let’s dig in and find out why these timings look and feel different.